-Installments are due on two collection dates - the 15th and the 30th day of the month.
-The majority of the customers pay by direct debit order with CIB and AUBE (currently 87%), and the remaining pay by checks (12%) or credit cards (1%).
+Servicer.
+Any occasional cash payments made by the clients at the premises of the Servicer will be deposited immediately (maximum next day) with the accounts of the Issuer at the aforementioned banks.
 Approximately 90% of the receivables are collected within 10 days from the due date.
 Delays up to 30 days from the due date are handled by the company's credit officers.
 Upon failure of the customer to pay two installments in a row, the company has the right to repossess the car, and in case of no settlement to sell it.
 Repossessed cars are sold directly, relying on CAC's well-established relationships with the auto dealers.
 In case the customer is not satisfied with the offer price, he has the right to find another buyer.
 Since the beginning of its operations, the company's default rate has been negligible.
-Reportedly, out of the 21,151 securitized contracts under the outstanding securitization transactions up to date, there have been a total of 51 cases of repossession (credit default), in addition to 268 total loss cases (insurance coverage) and 49 cases of obligor's death (life insurance coverage).
-Recoveries in case of credit default have been sufficient to cover at least 99% of the loan outstanding value, and the time frame for repossessing and selling the cars in the secondary market has been within the range of two to eight weeks.
+Reportedly, out of the 35,338 securitized contracts generated by the company up to date, there have been a total of 108 cases of repossession (credit default), in addition to 415 total loss cases (insurance coverage) and 73 cases of obligor's death (life insurance coverage).
+Recoveries in case of credit default have been sufficient to cover at least 90% of the loan outstanding value, and the time frame for repossessing and selling the cars in the secondary market has been within the range of two to eight weeks.

-As mentioned in the PSN, the servicing agreement signed between CSC and CAC details the responsibility of the Servicer including, among others, the following:
+The servicing agreement signed between CSC and CAC details the responsibility of the Servicer including, among others, the following: